MinhaoYaooo/NTK-REML/README.md

-# NTK-RE: Equivalence Between Neural Tangent Kernel and Random-Effects Models
+# NTK-REML: Equivalence Between Neural Tangent Kernel and Random-Effects Models

 This repository provides simulation and training code for studying the connection between the **Neural Tangent Kernel (NTK)** and **random-effects models**.
 The project compares wide neural network training with its NTK approximation, and uses **restricted maximum likelihood (REML)** together with hypothesis testing to analyze model behavior.